justinkhuang/Network_Evaluation_Tools/README.md

   - _network_propagation_ - This module contains functions to help with network propagation steps used in the set-based network evaluation algorithm.

 ## Version and Dendencies
-Currently, the network_evaluation_tools package requires Python 2.7 - Python 2.7.13.
-Note that some functions in this package may not work with Python 3.0+. network_evaluation_tools requires:
+Currently, the network_evaluation_tools package has been deployed in a Python 3.6 environment.
+However, assuming the dependencies are updated accordingly, there is an expectation that this package will be backwards compatible with Python 2.7.
+Additional testing is still required for other functions not involved in the command line script deployment of the package. network_evaluation_tools requires:
   - Argparse >= 1.1
   - NetworkX >= 2.3